zachpmanson/notes/notes/Notes/Networks/Maximum Transmission Unit.md

   - relics
 ---

-A maximum transmission unit is the max size a given protocol can transmit in a single transaction in a network.
+A maximum transmission unit is the max size a given protocol can transmit in a single transaction in network.

 To this day, the Ethernet MTU is 1500 bytes.
 This is a relic of the Xerox Alto computer.